 - The freedom to go wherever you want;

-- For female travelers, we don’t recommend walking alone, regardless of which country you are in
+- For female travelers, we don’t recommend walking alone.

 There are a lot of agencies that offer the Salkantay trek, which makes it very difficult to choose from.
 We have searched a lot for the best offer and found it (believe us it took a lot of time!).

 We have all experienced this in a very positive way with our tour and therefore recommend it.
+In addition, the tour is provided by GetYourGuide, which guarantees high quality.
+In this case, it is better to pay a little more than buy a ticket locally without knowing exactly what you will get.
 This will save you a few hours of searching😊.

 Even if you are in top condition, if you exercise daily, this still hasn’t any influence on lowering the risk of altitude sickness.
 Altitude sickness can affect anyone, regardless of your fitness level.
 It is therefore important to acclimatize because once you go beyond 3000 meters you will feel it.

-If you do it our way, you do the Salkantay trek at the end of your trip, you should be fine.
-You mustn’t go too fast, get enough rest and drink a lot of water.
+If you follow our advice, you do the Salkantay trek at the end of your trip, you should be fine.
+You mustn’t go too fast, take a rest if needed and drink a lot of water.

-#9 Where do you spend the night during the trek
+Where do you stay during the Salkantay trek

 Only bring what you really need.
 You really shouldn’t carry more than 10kg on your back.
-If you start wearing more, you can get injured.
 The lighter your bag, the more enjoyable the trip.
 In terms of clothing, it is important to wear layers instead of very heavy clothing.

 - Backpack with rain cover